-Form PTO/AIA/80 should be used by assignees who want to become the applicant (see $\underline{37 \text{ CFR } 1.46(c)}$).
-The form may also be used by assignee-applicants who were named as the applicant when the application was filed, if desired.
-In either situation, this form must be accompanied by a statement under 37 CFR 3.73(c) (form PTO/AIA/96 or equivalent).
+Form PTO/AIA/80 may be used by assignees who either are the named applicant or are becoming the applicant by filing a request to change the applicant under 37 CFR 1.46(c).
+In either situation, this form must be accompanied by a statement under 37 CFR 3.73(c) (Form PTO/AIA/96 or equivalent).
+The Form PTO/AIA/80 must be signed by the named assignee or, where the assignee is a juristic entity, by a person who is authorized to act on behalf of the assignee.
 Where an assignee gives the practitioner specific authority to act on behalf of the assignee (e.g., authority given by organizational resolution), a practitioner may sign the PTO/AIA/80 on behalf of the assignee.
-Where an assignee is named as the applicant in the patent application (i.e., in a signed Application Data Sheet, form PTO/AIA/14 or equivalent), the assignee-applicant can appoint a power of attorney using the PTO/AIA/82 form.
-The forms are available on the USPTO website at www.uspto.gov/patent/patents-forms.
-These forms should only be used in applications filed on or after September 16, 2012.
+Where an assignee is named as the applicant in the patent application, assignee-applicant can appoint a power of attorney using the PTO/AIA/82 form instead of Form PTO/AIA/80.